Poverty is an outrage against humanity. It robs people of dignity, freedom and hope, of power over their own lives.

 Find out more about the theological thinking behind Christian Aid's work with the series of papers below.

-NEW: Tax for the common good
+Tax for the common good

 Our latest report brings together two subjects that are usually far apart: theology and tax.